-What a conference!
+What a Conference!
 UK National Contact Centre Conference 2023 - CCMA

 Building a Successful Culture

 There were also some inspiring success stories at the conference.
-For example, the Secret to Nespresso’s award-winning culture.
+For example, the secret to Nespresso’s award-winning culture.
 Attendees got to know what makes Nespresso’s approach so special: from the coffee in a dog-friendly office to just how seriously they take colleague wellbeing and recognition.
 OVO Energy was also a fine example of how an authentic approach to Diversity, Equity, Inclusion and Belonging can create a true cultural change that works by embedding colleagues in the OVO values, and all colleagues taking pledge on what they will do to make it the best place to work for everyone.
 Attendees heard the strategy behind their approach, together with plenty of ideas for a contact centre where everyone belongs.

 Crash Course in AI